solisgb/modflow-utilities/README.md

 # modflow-utilities
 modflow 6 utilities using numpy, matplotlib and flopy

-1.- It plots time series of heads at the end of each stress period by reading a bhd file (structured or disv grids)
+1.- Plots head time series at the end of each stress period by reading a bhd file (structured or disv grids)

-2.- Reads disv file (in progress)
+2.- Reads disv file